elasticio/soap-component-old/README.md

  * ```XXX_KEY``` - your OAuth client key
  * ```XXX_SECRET``` - your OAUth client secret

-## Known issues
+## Known issues & limitations

-No known issues are there yet.
+There are following limitations & known issues:
+* Only SOAP bindings are supported, HTTP bindings are not supported

+See more documentation on [node-soap](https://github.com/vpulim/node-soap).

 ## License